Updated Lineup For Impact Under Siege | 411MANIA

 * Nick Aldis vs. Kenny King

-* Sami Callihan & TBD vs. The Design (Big Kon, Deaner, Alan Angel
+* Sami Callihan, Rich Swann and TBA vs. The Design (Big Kon, Deaner, Alan Angel

+- Ace Steel Reportedly Rehired by AEW ‘Several Months Ago,’ Update on CM Punk’s Status

+- Kevin Nash Reflects On Not Getting Wrestlemania X8 Match With Steve Austin